1,000+ Opportunities

 $25,000 Direct Funding for SBIR/STTR Phase I, Fast Track or Direct to Phase II award/contract winners $50,000 Bridge Funding for SBIR/STTR Phase II applicants apply here informational webinar informational webinar slides notice of funding availability About Federal SBIR/STTR Programs directions for requesting tax clearance certificate PO Box 990, Trenton, NJ 08625-0990 36 West State Street, Trenton, NJ 08625 Visit the Governor's Website © 2026New Jersey Economic Development Authority

-Based on current listing details, eligibility includes: For-profit small businesses in New Jersey applying for or holding SBIR/STTR Phase I or II awards.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: For-profit small businesses in New Jersey applying for or holding SBIR/STTR Phase I or II awards.
+Confirm the full requirements in the official notice before applying.